 If you're buying or selling a home or block of land we can assist you throughout this process.
 We liaise with your bank and the real estate agent to make your purchase or sale as smooth and stress-free as possible.

-We offer fixed fee conveyancing (disbursements) so you can effectively manage your budget.
+We offer fixed fee conveyancing (excluding disbursements) so you can effectively manage your budget.

 Power of attorney and enduring guardianship

 Whether you're going overseas or making plans for the future, we can help you draft a Power of Attorney or Enduring Guardianship so you have piece of mind that your health and financial needs are secure.

 If you need to make a Will or vary an existing one, we are able to assist you so that your friends and family are provided for after your passing.

 We offer flat fees and are able to securely store your Will for ultimate piece of mind.